-Carried out at your site, our training courses cater to Duty Holders, Responsible People, Appointed Deputies, and anyone involved in the legionella management regime.
-Always up to date, the Legionella training course will leave you with a full understanding of what legionella is, where it comes from, why it causes a problem, and the management required.
+Our Legionella training courses are carried out at your site and cater to Duty Holders, Responsible People, Appointed Deputies, and anyone involved in the Legionella management regime.
+Always up to date, Legionella awareness training will leave you with a full understanding of what Legionella is, where it comes from, why it causes a problem, and the management required.
 In addition, a practical session can be provided demonstrating the basic monitoring tasks.

 What is Legionella?

 Legionella is a pathogenic group of gram-negative bacteria, which includes Legionella Pneumophila (the bacteria responsible for legionnaires disease).